Table of contents

-- Reduced worker compensation for medical leave due work-related injuries and illnesses
+- Reduced worker compensation for medical leave due to work-related injuries and illnesses

 - Protection from liability lawsuits

 - Future incident prevention.

 But odds are you’re already convinced and are reading this post to learn how to make your safety training program a stellar example of employer diligence.